Malachi Cush: Presenting career

-After acting as guest presenter on BBC Radio Ulster, he received an award for most popular radio presenter 2005 and 2008.
+After acting as guest presenter on BBC Radio Ulster, he received an award from readers of Big Buzz Magazine for most popular radio presenter 2005 and 2008.

-Cush presents a daily radio show, Six Cafe for Six FM and the Sunday Juke Box Show.
+Cush used to present a daily radio show, Six Cafe for Six FM and the Sunday Juke Box Show.

-Malachi currently works for UTV Belfast presenting The Seven Thirty Show and continues to enjoy a huge following for his music.
+Malachi worked for a time for UTV Belfast presenting The Seven Thirty Show and continues to enjoy a modest following for his music.